Researched Models: A Meta-Analysis

 • Unfreeze your process and perceptions

-- Increase driving forces directing behavior away from existing situation/status quo
+- Increase driving forces directing behavior away from the existing situation/status quo

-- Decrease restraining forces that negatively effect situation/status quo
+- Decrease restraining forces that negatively affect the situation/status quo

 - Find a combination of the two methods.

 - Motivate participants by preparing them for change, build trust and recognition for the need to change, actively participate in recognizing problems and brainstorming solutions with the group

 - Persuade employees to agree that the status quo is not beneficial and encourage them